rael-ml/Deep_Reinforcement_Learning_Nanodegree_Project2_DDPG/Report.md

 - During training, random samples from the buffer are used, promoting diversity in the training data and improving efficiency.

 ### 3. Ornstein–Uhlenbeck process
-The Ornsteiun-Uhlenbeck noiise is added to the output of the network to act as a exploration term.
-This kinf of noise is suitable to continuos action spaces because it is time-correlated, so it is expected that the model will not suggest a action with a great difference than the acton before.
+The Ornsteiun-Uhlenbeck noise is added to the output of the network to act as a exploration term.
+This kind of noise is suitable to continuos action spaces because it is time-correlated, so it is expected that the model will not suggest a action with a great difference than the acton before.

 ## Experiments